Quand les compétences interpersonnelles augmentent, les résultats décollent

 That skill is called Versatility, and it is perhaps the most powerful interpersonal skill you can have.

-The first step is to recognize communication differences, and the Wilson Learning Social Styles model is the tool to help you.
+The first step is to recognise communication differences, and the Wilson Learning Social Styles model is the tool to help you.
 Social Style is based on our preferred communication approaches.
 Your Social Style varies in terms of your actions on the dimensions of Assertiveness and Responsiveness.

 Because about 25% of people fall into each of these four categories, you share a Social Style with only about 25% of the people you meet.
 Just think about the consequences when we can’t or won’t adapt to the other 75%.
 Do you see an opportunity here?